The FIF Rules: A Plain English Guide to Taxing Overseas Investments in NZ

 What is not a workable option is doing nothing.
 IRD receives financial account information from overseas custodians automatically through the Common Reporting Standard, and of course from New Zealand based platforms and fund managers.
 Undeclared FIF income will attract penalties and interest.

-The threshold is NZ$50,000, based on the total NZD cost you originally paid for all overseas shares and ETFs you hold directly, not their current market value.
-If your cost basis exceeds NZ$50,000 on any single day during the tax year, the FIF regime applies to your entire overseas portfolio for that full year.
+The current de minimis threshold is NZ$50,000, based on the total NZD cost you originally paid for all overseas shares and ETFs you hold directly, not their current market value.
+A proposal announced on 28 May 2026 would raise the threshold to NZ$100,000 from 1 April 2026, subject to legislation.
+If your cost basis exceeds the threshold on any single day during the tax year, the FIF regime applies to your entire overseas portfolio for the full year.
 New Zealand-domiciled PIE fund holdings are excluded from this calculation.
-Tip: Keep brokerage purchase confirmations, the IRD exchange rate on the purchase date is what counts.
+Tip: Keep brokerage purchase confirmations.
+The IRD exchange rate on the purchase date is what counts.

 Cost only.
 The threshold is based on the original NZD purchase price of your overseas holdings, including brokerage fees paid at the time of acquisition.
-A portfolio bought for $48,000 that has grown to $80,000 remains below the threshold.
-A portfolio bought for $55,000 that has since fallen to $40,000 is above it.
+A portfolio bought for $48,000 now worth $80,000 remains below the current $50,000 threshold.
+A portfolio bought for $55,000 now worth $40,000 is above it.
+The same cost-basis principle would apply at the proposed $100,000 threshold.

 It depends on the method used.